 The equilibrium vacancy rate hypothesis is not in conflict with the presence of frictional vacancy.
 Accepting frictional vacancy as a necessary component only allocates the numbers and does not change the relationship.
 For example, if frictional vacancy for a given office market is assumed to be 5%, then the equilibrium vacancy rate almost certainly exceeds this amount.
 Because search, contracting, and moving costs cause some vacancy in every market, a portion of the vacancy of the equilibrium condition is most certainly associated with friction.

 Knowledge of equilibrium vacancy is a valuable component of market analysis and valuation.
 It can be used to forecast when a change in vacancy will actually produce a change in rent, something critical to any cash flow prediction.
 We have demonstrated that just because the vacancy rate is moving does not mean rental rates will move.
-Instead, movement in rents is altered when the vacancy rate crosses the critically important equilibrium rate, and that this rate may in fact be a range, and at the same time vary by property types and local market.
+Instead, movement in rents is altered when the vacancy rate crosses the critically important equilibrium rate, and this rate may in fact be a range, and vary by property types and local market.

 REFERENCES